bcrowell/dorcas/README.md

 * prev - Name of a directory containing output from a previous run.
 Default: null.

 * output - Name of a directory in which to place accumulated results after this run.
 Default: "output".
+            If this directory already exists, it is removed and recreated.

 * seed_fonts - An array of arrays, each of which is of the form [font name,script name,(lowercase|uppercase|both)].
           If the font name ends in .ttf, then it's taken to be an absolute path to a truetype font file; otherwise